-The human body is made up of nearly two hundred different cell types.
-The differentiation of cell types and cell-specific functions results from the selective production of the proteins encoded by human DNA and, more specifically, human genes.
+The human body is made up of nearly two hundred different cell types that have cell-specific functions resulting from the selective production of the proteins encoded by human DNA and, more specifically, human genes.
 Aberrant levels of proteins can contribute to disease progression and disease states.
-Epigenetics describes the mechanisms by which gene activity is regulated, thereby affecting levels of messenger RNA ("mRNA") which is then translated into protein.
+Epigenetics describes the mechanisms by which gene activity is regulated, thereby affecting levels of transcription into messenger RNA ("mRNA") which is then translated into protein.
 Epigenetics is the study of modifications to chromatin (DNA associated with proteins) that, without affecting the DNA sequence, result in regulation of gene transcription, the first step in producing the proteins that each gene encodes.
 Such modifications determine whether a gene is "on" or "off" or whether its activity is high or low in a particular cell type, in different disease states or in response to a physiological stimulus.
 Chromatin modifications are added by enzymes called "writers" and removed by enzymes called "erasers".
 Other proteins, called "readers", recognize a specific pattern of modifications.
 In contrast to "writers" and "erasers" that add or remove post translational modifications, "readers" detect the presence or absence of these modifications and serve as a scaffold for the transcriptional machinery directly responsible for gene expression.

-Our compounds target one group of "reader" proteins called the Bromodomain and Extra Terminal ("BET") proteins.
-Substantial evidence has shown that alterations in the pattern of chromatin modifications underlie multiple disease states.
-Epigenetics represents an important new area of drug development and is now a hallmark of several complex pathologies, including metabolic disorders, cardiovascular and neurological diseases.
-Epigenetic proteins and regulators are promising targets for therapeutic intervention, and offer the promise of treatment advances in important diseases of high unmet medical need.
+Our compounds target one group of "reader" proteins called Bromodomain and Extra Terminal ("BET") proteins.
+BET inhibition represents an important new area of drug development, since epigenetic modification is a known hallmark of several complex pathologies, including cardiovascular disease ("CVD"), metabolic disorders, and neurological diseases.
+Substantial evidence has shown that alterations the pattern of chromatin modifications underlie these multiple disease states.
+Epigenetic regulators are promising targets for therapeutic intervention, and hold significant potential for treatment advances in important diseases of high unmet medical need.